 What Makes a Good Mille Crepe Cake?

 I must admit, I arrogantly thought the first crepe I made was a huge success.
 There were no tears in the crepe, it was ever so slightly golden brown and it tasted delicious.
-I thought, “Perfect!
-Now I just need to slap these layers together with filling and I’ve got myself a cake!”
-But clearly the next day when I got around to trying my cake after it had time to set in the fridge, I heard the Dessert Gods telling me, “Oh no, not so fast, little grasshopper.”
+I thought, "Perfect!
+Now I just need to slap these layers together with filling and I've got myself a cake!"
+But the next day when I tried the cake after it had time to set in the fridge, I heard the dessert Gods telling me, "Oh no, not so fast, little grasshopper."
 My first crepe cake was hard and not at all fluffy.
 Because the layers were so firm, the slice of cake broke apart as I tried to run my fork down through it.
 I even looked up #crepecake on Instagram to see if other crepe cakes could be broken down easily with a fork and sure enough, it can (and it should).
 My problem was that my crepes were too firm and way too thick!
 I think my first cake had about 10 layers when it really should have double that amount while keeping the height the same.
 I set about to rework the recipe to make the crepes less firm and utilized some other cooking techniques to make a much thinner crepe.

 Tips on Making a Good Mille Crepe

 - Allow the crepe batter to rest at least one hour before using to allow the dry ingredients to be fully saturated with liquid and to rid batter of extra air which could cause the crepe to tear.

 - Use a undamaged non-stick pan to prevent crepes from tearing.
 They are very delicate!
 It doesn't have to be fancy, just one like this 8" one will work great.